kamini08/SurakshaSanchay/README.md

 6. Open a pull request to the main repository.

-License
+For more details visit [contrubuting.md](https://github.com/BhoomiAgrawal12/SurakshaSanchay/blob/main/contributing.md)

+License:

-The project is licensed under the MIT License.
+The project is licensed under the [MIT License](https://github.com/BhoomiAgrawal12/SurakshaSanchay/blob/main/LICENSE).